eliasdejong/viperlith/docs/ARCHITECTURE.md

 ## Coming back to `hx-swap-oob`
-When the server controls the view, it can now do something clever: it can update whatever is stale and ignore the rest.
+When the server controls the view, it can now do something clever: it can update the stale parts on the screen and ignore the rest.
 There is no limit to how many `hx-swap-oob` elements can be included in a response; one, two, three, five, or every element on the page.
 There is no limit.

 Previously, your backend needed one API endpoint for every HTML fragment.
 Now, you just need a single endpoint: `/page/updates`.

 Your client can call this endpoint whenever and however many times it wants.
 Every time, the server will respond exactly with the right number of `hx-swap-oob` fragments so that you are fully up-to-date.
-Call the endpoint, and you're up-to-date!
-No more patchwork and manual fragment soup.
+Call the endpoint, and you're caught up!
+No more patchwork and manual fragment soup, or worries about outdated information on the page.
 The server has your back.

-## Datastar: out-of-band by default
+## Datastar: Out-of-Band By Default
 In Datastar, responses are always out-of-band by default.
 For many HTMX users, this is very confusing since there is no `hx-target`.
 Looking at just the HTML markup, you cannot tell exactly what is going on.

-And this is by design: HTML is just a declarative markup of whatever should currently be displayed on the screen.
+**And this is by design**: HTML is just a declarative markup of whatever should currently be displayed on the screen.
 It does not control the view, **because the server controls the view**.

 Datastar allows you target individual elements by `id` like HTMX.
 Heck, you can even [emulate the entirety of HTMX in Datastar](https://github.com/starfederation/datastar/issues/1190).
-However, extending this concept: Datastar encourages you to do something a bit more radical: **to swap the entire page at once**.
+However, extending this concept: Datastar encourages something more radical: **to swap the entire page at once**.
 Finally, no more fragments.
 No more partials.
 Every.
 Request.
 Rebuilds.
 The entire page.
-Typically, the entire page is constructed from a single `render()` call on the backend.
+The entire page will be constructed from a single `render()` call on the backend.

 ## Full Page Rebuilds?
-Not in my Backyard
+Not in My Backyard
 Previously, when inserting partial HTML fragments, parts of the page would show stale data when updated by different events at different intervals.
 Full-page rebuilding eliminates most of these problems.
-Because every time you rebuild, you are up to date.
+Because everytime you rebuild, you are up to date.
 No ifs or buts.

 Unfortunately, now another issue comes up: **Performance**.

-> Now I have te rebuild my entire page on every tiny change, even when?
+> Now I have te rebuild my entire page on every tiny change?
 Are you out of your mind?
 Do you know what that costs me?
 Cloud credits don't grow on trees you know?

 Datastar was born out of a desire for performance, by someone who was not traditionally a web developer but was forced into web development out of disgust for the ecosystem.
 Therefore, the performance question is answered as follows: If your server is too slow to render a view for every update, then your architecture is wrong.
 There is nothing fundamentally preventing you from building a system that produces a template in a reasonable amount of time.
 Unfortunately, the industry has been cargo-culted into buy-in for complex solutions that "scale", usually by layering more services and gluing them together for the sake of being "distributed", also known as "resume-driven-development" (RDD).
 Postgres here, Redis there.
 Reverse proxy of course.
 And an Elastic instance just in case.
 As an example, here is the ["References architecture" for Worpress on AWS](https://docs.aws.amazon.com/whitepapers/latest/best-practices-wordpress/reference-architecture.html).
 Wordpress mind you, a static site CMS.
 Each service adds more latency, more overhead and more headaches.
 To be completely truthful, 97% of CRUD apps can run on a Linux box running a binary with SQLite.
 The "Just use Postgres" meme should really be "Just use SQLite".